ThiloA/OpenSpin/README.md

 Run openspin.exe with no arguments to get a usage description.

+Generate Binary:

-Generate Binary: ``openspin.exe -u -L include-path-to-library-folder mainfile.spin``
+``openspin.exe -u -L include-path-to-library-folder mainfile.spin``

-Generate HTML Object View: ``openspin.exe -u -L include-path-to-library-folder --annotated-output html mainfile.spin``
+Generate HTML Object View:

+``openspin.exe -u -L include-path-to-library-folder --annotated-output html mainfile.spin``

 Downloads
 ---------

-Prebuild static binaries can be found here: [releases][https://github.com/ThiloA/OpenSpin/releases]
+Prebuild static binaries can be found under [releases](https://github.com/ThiloA/OpenSpin/releases)

-* Oldest supported Windows (tested): Windows 2000 (x86)
+* Oldest supported Microsoft Windows (tested): Microsoft Windows 2000 (x86)
-* Oldest supported Linux (tested): Debian 5 Kernel 2.6.26 (x86)
+* Oldest supported GNU/Linux (tested): Debian 5 Kernel 2.6.26 (x86)

 Improvements
 ------------

-* unused method optimization now works with objects that have more than 255 routines *before* optimization
+* unused method optimization now works with objects containing more than 255 routines *before* optimization
-* switched from an almost one pass compiler to a tokenizer - parser - optimizer - generator architecture
+* switched from an "semi one pass compiler" to a tokenizer - parser - optimizer - generator architecture
-* uses exceptions instead of return values for error, continuation on errors (multiple error messages) should now be possible (not yet implemented)
+* uses exceptions instead of return values for errors, multiple error messages should now be possible (not yet implemented)
-* limitations that have not reason in the interpreter or propeller chip architecture are gone (e.g. number of nested blocks, depth of expressions, cases, etc.)
+* limitations that have no reason in the spin interpreter or propeller chip architecture are gone (e.g. number of nested blocks, depth of expressions, cases, etc.)
 * additional json/html output of object for debugging purposes

 Known Limitations